johannesbuchholz/lurker/README.md

   - An active microphone visible as "default" device to the system running this application.

 ## How to run it
+Lurker requires a recording device available to the host.
+On debian systems, check available devices with `ls -lh /dev/snd`.
+Optionally, download the "tiny" openai whisper model and provide the absolute path to the model via environment variable `LURKER_MODEL`.
+See https://openaipublic.azureedge.net/main/whisper/models/65147644a518d12f04e32d6f3b26facc3f8dd46e5390956a9424a650c0ce22b9/tiny.pt.
+If no model is provided this way, teh whisper application will download a model.

 ### Run locally
 Install the required dependencies from `requirements.txt`.
 ```commandline